 Co-pays must be paid at the time of the visit or the visit may need to be rescheduled.
 Please become familiar with your insurance company’s preferred hospital, testing facilities, and co-pays.

-Dr. Bicker and Dr. Kroeker give their full attention to each patient during the scheduled
+Dr. Kroeker gives her full attention to each patient during the scheduled

 appointments, so interruptions are reserved for emergencies, only.
 This limits